 Developing and facilitating a day or 24 hours of inspiration for a group of managers isn’t always easy.
 You want to both bring new knowledge to the table, inspire and provoke – and give your participants the possibility to interact socially.
 Here are some pieces of advice to consider:

-- Develop a theme that is both focused and widely applicable – the headline of your seminar or conference must be specific enough to stand out from all the other conferences, but must cover several perspectives in order to create value and fit different interests among your audience.
+- Develop a theme that is both focused and widely applicable – the headline of your seminar or conference must be specific enough to stand out from all the other conferences but must cover several perspectives in order to create value and fit different interests among your audience.

-- Chose content and a theme that resonates with the audience as well as the outside world – it’s not enough that the participants thinks it’s important (especially if they are all from the same organization), it has to bring in the perspective of what’s going on in society right now (or in a relevant future scenario that may cause change for your participants).
+- Chose content and a theme that resonates with the audience as well as the outside world – it’s not enough that the participants think it’s important (especially if they are all from the same organization), it has to bring in the perspective of what’s going on in society right now (or in a relevant future scenario that may cause change for your participants).

-- Don’t over-control content from speakers, but be careful that their field of work, professional focus and experience as presenter fits into your theme and the needs of your participants.
-We spent lots of time on research and selected from a long list of speakers to ensure quality (the first idea for a talk isn’t necessarily the right idea) and when you have high quality speakers you don’t need to control much.
+- Don’t over-control content from speakers, but be careful that their field of work, professional focus, and experience as presenter fits into your theme and the needs of your participants.
+We spent lots of time on research and selected from a long list of speakers to ensure quality (the first idea for a talk isn’t necessarily the right idea) and when you have high-quality speakers you don’t need to control much.

 - Design your program with different types of content.
-Different types of interaction and learning is necessary in order to create a dynamic program and to accomodate different learning styles.
+Different types of interaction and learning is necessary in order to create a dynamic program and to accommodate different learning styles.
 Find types of content that are different from each other but will also support the desired learning points of your program.
 Examples of segments could be classic keynote talks, plenary debate, group workshops based on your questions, bringing in other participants, sending off your participants in pairs to discuss, using different spaces and activating different sorts of gamified interaction or demonstrations.

 - Evaluate what you want to evaluate.
 According to research on learning, evaluating the learning value of your seminar is not necessarily the same as participants saying it was a pleasant experience.
 As you can imagine you could have a pleasant experience, but learn nothing – and you may also have gotten some of your most valuable learnings under challenging conditions.
 In other words, consider the aim of learning (ie. new insights or capabilities) vs. how participants liked the program or place.

-If you want to know more about how we facilitate leadership development as well as strategy and vision development seminars, you can read more about our purpose development project for Folkekirkens Nødhjælp or read last years article about the leadership seminar with the directors of the Danish cultural institutions.
+If you want to know more about how we facilitate leadership development as well as strategy and vision development seminars, you can read more about our purpose development project for Folkekirkens Nødhjælp or read last year’s article about the leadership seminar with the directors of the Danish cultural institutions.